codefox-inc/sparkn-contracts/README.md

 # What is SPARKN

-SPARKN protocol is a Web3 project that aims to build a marketplace for anyone who wants to solve their problems Or anyone who wants to help solve the problems.
+SPARKN protocol is a Web3 project that aims to build a marketplace for anyone who wants to solve their problems or anyone who wants to help solve the problems.
-As a first step, we create the protocol and details of how users want to use it is up to them.
+As a first step, we have created the protocol in the first place.
+The details of how to use the protocol is up to the users.

 ## Scope